JohnErvie/Simulation-of-Process-Scheduling-Algorithm/README.md

 # Simulation-of-Process-Scheduling-Algorithm

-### This is a Simulation of Process Scheduling Algorithm with pyqt5 based.
+### This is a Simulation of Process Scheduling Algorithm with pyqt5 based GUI.

 #### Requirements
 PyQt5 - To install PyQt5 using pip, type the command below in cmd